elid3/elid3.github.io/_posts/2025-01-25-osee-journey.md

 The first few hours went well—I set up my environment, analyzed what I was dealing with, and mapped out a rough plan.
 Then, reality hit.

 I got stuck on small details that ate up hours.
 I second-guessed my approach, overcomplicated solutions, and burned way too much time on debugging instead of stepping back and reassessing.
 Sleep was an afterthought, and by the second night, I was running on fumes.
 I could feel my brain slowing down, but I kept pushing, convinced that more hours meant better results.
+Spoiler: it was not.
+Good sleep significantly impacts exam performance.

 By the time I reached the final stretch, I was mentally exhausted, frustrated, and completely out of ideas.
 The realization sank in: I wasn’t going to pass.